tpatnala/mslearn-ai-information-extraction/Instructions/Labs/04-custom-doc-intelligence-model.md

         - Select *Continue*.
     - Select *Create project*

-1. Once your project is created, on the top right of the screen, select **Train** to train your model.
+1. When your project is created, on the top right of the screen, select **Train** to train your model.
 Use the following configurations:
     - **Model ID**: *Provide a globally unique name (you'll need the model ID name in the next step)*.
     - **Build Mode**: Template.
 1. Select **Go to Models**.